ThatGuySam/marvelorder/src/pages/en/team-thor-part-2-441829.md

 title: 'Team Thor: Part 2'
 slug: team-thor-part-2
 description: >-
-  A continuation of the spoof doc of what Thor and his roommate Darryl were up to during the events of "Captain America: Civil War".
+  A continuation of the documentary spoof of what Thor and his roommate Darryl were up to during the events of "Captain America: Civil War".
 While Cap and Iron Man duke it out, Thor tries to pay Darryl his rent in Asgardian coins.
+layout: ../../layouts/MainLayout.astro
 type: movie
 logo_on_black: /.netlify/functions/fanart/team-thor-part-2-59a31b9ebd1ec.webp
-layout: ../../layouts/MainLayout.astro
 rentLinks:
-  amazon: >-
-    none
+  amazon: none
 ---
 ## TMDB Data
 ```json